Frequently Asked Questions

 The Olmsted Linear Park Alliance (OLPA) was established in 1997 as a 501(c)(3) charitable nonprofit organization.
 The mission of the organization is to protect and preserve the Olmsted Linear Park by engaging and educating the public to treasure and invest in the improvement of this historic, landmark asset, and to champion the teaching and legacy of Frederick Law Olmsted in creating thoughtful, well-designed greenspace to enhance urban living.

 Frederick Law Olmsted (April 26, 1822 – August 28, 1903) was an American landscape architect, journalist, social critic, and public administrator.
 He is regarded as the father of American landscape architecture.
 He headed the pre-eminent landscape architecture and planning consultancy of late nineteenth-century America, which was carried on and expanded by his sons, Frederick Jr and John C, under the name Olmsted Brothers.
-(Source: Wikipedia) This park and the Druid Hills neighborhood was the last design of his remarkable career.
-It is the only Frederick Law Olmsted, Sr. designed community/park in the South.
+(Source: Wikipedia)

 Since 1997, over 10 million dollars have been raised to fund the park renovations.
 Engaged and passionate park enthusiasts have contributed generous gifts to help restore the park to what visitors enjoy today.
 Key partners such as the Druid Hills Civic Association, Fernbank Museum of Natural History, local foundations, such as the Robert W. Woodruff Foundation and The Imlay Foundation, the City of Atlanta, DeKalb County, and the Georgia Department of Transportation have contributed their time and resources to restoring the park.